 The Schedule provides a graphical overview of each task so you can quickly evaluate the health of your project plan, set dependencies, and change dates by simply clicking and dragging.

-When dependencies are established in the Schedule, clicking Critical Path highlights the task with the due date furthest out, including all dependent tasks whose Start and End dates have a direct affect on the due date of the project.
+When dependencies are established in the Schedule, clicking the Critical Path button highlights the task with the due date furthest out, including all dependent tasks whose Start and End dates have a direct effect on the due date of the project.
 This represents the shortest time in which you can complete your project.

 How to Edit Task Dates in the Schedule